CENTER FOR ECONOMIC THEORY

 CET activities include funding and organizing seminars, conferences and mini-courses related to economic theory, inviting short and long term visitors who will enhance the theory community, and supporting theory students and their research.
 There are four seminar series supported and organized by the center: an informal seminar for theory students to present their work which meets roughly monthly; an informal seminar and discussion with speakers who present an overview of an area of research and which meets on an occasional basis in the Fall and Spring quarters; a weekly seminar series for invited speakers; and a bag lunch seminar series.
 The last two are run and funded jointly with the Center for Mathematical Studies in Economics and Management Science.

 The coordinators of all but the last two activities are listed here.
-The current CET RAs are Emil Temnyalov and Robert Molony (who maintains this website).
+The current CET RAs are Laura Doval, Kym Pram, Jaber Zarezadeh, and Omar Farooque (who maintains this website).
 Previous RAs are listed here.